malwaremily/infosec-news-briefs/README.md

 #### Malware Discovered in Popular NPM Package, ua-parser-js
 * [US-CERT](https://us-cert.cisa.gov/ncas/current-activity/2021/10/22/malware-discovered-popular-npm-package-ua-parser-js): "Versions of a popular NPM package named ua-parser-js was found to contain malicious code. ua-parser-js is used in apps and websites to discover the type of device or browser a person is using from User-Agent data.
 A computer or device with the affected software installed or running could allow a remote attacker to obtain sensitive information or take control of the system."

+### 2021/10/24
 #### Critical RCE Vulnerability in Discourse
 * [US-CERT](https://us-cert.cisa.gov/ncas/current-activity/2021/10/24/critical-rce-vulnerability-discourse): "iscourse—an open source discussion platform—has released a security advisory to address a critical remote code execution (RCE) vulnerability (CVE-2021-41163) in Discourse versions 2.7.8 and earlier."

+### 2021/10/25
+#### NOBELIUM Attacks on Cloud Services and other Technologies
+* [US-CERT](https://us-cert.cisa.gov/ncas/current-activity/2021/10/25/nobelium-attacks-cloud-services-and-other-technologies): "Microsoft has released a blog on NOBELIUM attacks on cloud services and other technologies.
+CISA urges users and administrators to review NOBELIUM targeting delegated administrative privileges to facilitate broader attacks and apply the necessary mitigations."

+#### NOBELIUM targeting delegated administrative privileges to facilitate broader attacks
+* [Microsoft](https://www.microsoft.com/security/blog/2021/10/25/nobelium-targeting-delegated-administrative-privileges-to-facilitate-broader-attacks/): "The Microsoft Threat Intelligence Center (MSTIC) has detected nation-state activity associated with the threat actor tracked as NOBELIUM, attempting to gain access to downstream customers of multiple cloud service providers (CSP), managed service providers (MSP), and other IT services organizations... that have been granted administrative or privileged access by other organizations "

 # NOVEMBER
 # DECEMBER